-The Minnesota Department of Employment and Economic Development has reported that, in 2014, Minnesota has more Fortune 500 companies per capita than all but one state, with 18 Fortune 500 companies headquartered in the state.
-Among metropolitan areas, Minneapolis-St. Paul ranks first among the 30 largest metropolitan areas in the number of Fortune 500 companies per capita.
+The Minnesota Department of Employment and Economic Development has reported that, in 2014, Minnesota has more Fortune 500 companies per million people than all but one state, with 17 Fortune 500 companies headquartered in the state.
+Among metropolitan areas, Minneapolis-Saint Paul ranks second among the 30 largest metropolitan areas in the number of Fortune 500 companies per million people.
 Those companies rely on stable water supplies.
 Seven of the metro area's Fortune 500 companies each have water permits to use more than 1 billion gallons of water a year; others are large customers of public water supplies.